DESIHIGH/desihigh/README.md

 [![Binder](http://34.94.252.126/badge_logo.svg)](http://34.94.252.126/v2/gh/binder-project/example-conda-environment/master)
 ![Image of DESI](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/images/Mayall-Star-Trails.jpg)

-An introduction to the Dark Energy Spectroscopic Instrument (DESI) for high schoolers based on Jupyter notebooks, as hosted by [Binder](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master).
-Start with the Intro notebook, followed by the DESI notebook - we hope to add more in the future.
-For background to the DESI project, start with www.desi.lbl.gov
+An introduction to the Dark Energy Spectroscopic Instrument (DESI) for senior high schoolers based on Jupyter notebooks, as hosted by [Binder](https://mybinder.org/v2/gh/michaelJwilson/DESI-HighSchool/master).
+Start with the [Intro](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/Intro.ipynb) notebook, followed by the [DESI](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/DESI.ipynb) notebook - we hope to add more in the future.
+For background to the DESI project, see www.desi.lbl.gov

 For an introduction to Python, see e.g. learnpython.org